AyushmanKS/MemoNeet-Task-FlutterApp/README.md

 * Edit Posts: Modify your existing posts to refine or update your ideas.
 * Delete Posts: Remove posts you no longer wish to keep.
 * View: your profile and others user's priofiles
-* View Other Users' Posts: Browse and read thoughts shared by other users.
+* View Other User's Posts: Browse and read thoughts shared by other users.

 ## Installation
 * Clone this repository to your local machine using 'git clone'.